What You’ll Learn 📊

 What is analysis mode?

 The Analysis mode is an important part of DewesoftX for analyzing and recalculating acquired data.
-Once data have been acquired, there are a number of things that you can do with it:
+Once data has been acquired, there are a number of actions you can perform with it.

 review data,